South Carolina Traffic Ticket Lawyers, Defending Your Traffic Violation

 Traffic Violations and Consequences in South Carolina

 Although some traffic violations, including moving violations, are seemingly minor, every violation will affect your driving record.
-Most moving violations in South Carolina carry points that will be assessed on your driving record.
+In South Carolina, most moving violations carry points that will be assessed on your driving record, and the DMV will assess points based on the violation, which can impact your driver’s license by leading to increased insurance premiums or even suspension if too many points accumulate.
+Out-of-state drivers should be aware that points for violations committed in South Carolina will be assessed on their home state license as well, although states assess points differently after a South Carolina violation.
 If you have been charged with a traffic violation or other driving offense, or recently have received a traffic ticket, it is important that you protect your driving record.
+After receiving a violation, you should review your driving record and insurance policy to understand the potential consequences and take steps to minimize negative impacts.

 Common Traffic Violations: